-The Burritts Rapids swing bridge is the oldest structure of its kind crossing the Rideau Canal.
-This project included repairs to the structural steel and masonry abutments, as well as the replacement of the timber bridge deck.
+The Burritts Rapids Swing Bridge is the oldest structure of its kind crossing the Rideau Canal.
+The project to rehabilitate the swing bridge included repairs to the structural steel and masonry abutments, as well as the replacement of the timber bridge deck.
 Additionally, the bridge was sandblasted and completely repainted.

 About the Burritts Rapids Lock 17 site

 Lock 17 is located in the community of Burritts Rapids, in the township of North Grenville.
 Largely situated on an island between the Rideau River and Canal, Burritts Rapids was one of the first communities on the Rideau, tracing its roots to 1793 and the arrival of Col. Stephen Burritt.